Data Grid

 - A rectangular range of cells

-To copy a single value, click on the cell of interest and press .
-You can also copy using the right-click context menu:
+To copy a single value, select a cell and press .
+You can also copy the value using the right-click context menu.

-To copy a rectangular range of cells, first click on a cell, then hold the ShiftShift key and click on another cell to select the range of interest.
-Then either press or use the context menu to copy:
+To copy a rectangular range of cells, click a cell, then hold ShiftShift and click another cell to select the range.
+Press or use the context menu to copy the values.

-When you copy a rectangular range of cells, the values are copied along with the column names in tab-separated format to ease pasting into Excel or Google Sheets.
+When you copy a rectangular range of cells, the system copies the values with column names in tab-separated format.
+This format makes pasting into Excel or Google Sheets easier.

-To copy whole rows or columns, click on the first row label or column label then either hold ShiftShift and click on another row or column label to select a range, or use to select individual rows or columns, but not necessarily a range:
+To copy entire rows or columns, click the first row label or column label.
+Then either hold ShiftShift and click another row or column label to select a range, or hold and click additional labels to select individual rows or columns.